 The most expensive examples were made of precious metal and fine enameling, and they may be adorned with jewels.
 Both Van Cleef & Arpels and Cartier (see photo) are known for making some extraordinary examples of this type.
 While turn-of-the-20th-century nécessaires are often shaped like cylinders or cigarette cases, and that shape remained popular for decades to come, many of those made by Fabergé is fashioned similar to the bejeweled eggs the Russian jeweler is so well known for crafting.

-Developed in the early 18th century, the original examples held practical articles, like sewing accessories (perhaps needles and a small pair of scissors), pencils or knives.
+The original examples developed in the early 18th century held practical articles, like sewing accessories (perhaps needles and a small pair of scissors), pencils or knives.
 These were the types worn on a watch fob or chatelaine although some were designed to be carried in a pocket or purse.
 By the early 20th century, they began to function as small handbags with fitted compartments for carrying cosmetics, cigarettes, or toiletries.

 There is some overlap with compact collecting in this area and may be referenced alternately as a "carryall" when made by a well-known manufacturer such as Volupte or Egin American.
 These are typically crafted of gold- or silver-plated metal and some will have rhinestone or mother of pearl embellishments.
 A number were made in the 1940s and '50s with grosgrain holders that allowed them to be carried with a handle rather than like a clutch.